 “If my guys choose to be contractors, what does it matter to me?
 Why would I want to change that – it’s cheaper for the business, isn’t it?”

-According to the New Zealand Labour Inspectorate, if you hire someone as a contractor when they are actually an employee, you may one day be held liable for extra costs including:
+According to the New Zealand Labour Inspectorate, if you hire someone as a contractor when they are actually an employee, you may one day be held liable for extra costs.
+This could include:

 - unpaid PAYE tax

 - statutory holidays, KiwiSaver and additional leave entitlements

 You may also be at risk of receiving penalties from the IRD and/or Employment Relations Authority.
 These are on the permanent public record and could harm your reputation.
 In addition, you may be denied approval to bring in workers from overseas for a fixed period of time.

 An employee is a person employed to do any work for hire or reward under a contract of services (commonly called an employment agreement).
 The hire or reward is almost always a wage or salary.

 Employees must get: